wso2/docs-is/en/docs/references/extend/federation/write-a-custom-local-authenticator.md

 You can implement custom authentication logic tailored to your requirement such as,

 1. Authenticating users only if they belong to a particular role.
-2. Authenticating based on any claim such as the user's telephone number or employee registration number.
+2. Authenticating based on any claim, such as the user's telephone number or employee registration number.
 3. Calling another API to authenticate the user.

 ---